WINTON GROUP Ltd Has $329,000 Position in United Airlines Holdings, Inc. (NASDAQ:UAL)

 Wall Street Analyst Weigh In

 UAL has been the subject of several recent research reports.
 TheStreet cut United Airlines from a “b-” rating to a “c+” rating in a research report on Tuesday, October 31st.
+StockNews.com raised United Airlines from a “sell” rating to a “hold” rating in a research report on Thursday, February 15th.
+Raymond James cut their price objective on United Airlines from $68.00 to $65.00 and set an “outperform” rating for the company in a research report on Wednesday, December 20th.
 Redburn Atlantic cut United Airlines from a “buy” rating to a “neutral” rating and set a $50.00 price objective for the company. in a research report on Tuesday, February 13th.
-Bank of America raised United Airlines from an “underperform” rating to a “buy” rating and raised their price objective for the company from $40.00 to $56.00 in a research report on Tuesday, January 9th.
-Susquehanna raised United Airlines from a “neutral” rating to a “positive” rating and raised their price objective for the company from $40.00 to $60.00 in a research report on Wednesday, January 10th.
-Finally, TD Cowen raised their price objective on United Airlines from $55.00 to $65.00 and gave the company an “outperform” rating in a research report on Wednesday, January 24th.
-Three research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company’s stock.
-According to data from MarketBeat.com, the company has a consensus rating of “Moderate Buy” and an average price target of $66.47.
+Finally, Susquehanna raised United Airlines from a “neutral” rating to a “positive” rating and raised their price objective for the company from $40.00 to $60.00 in a research report on Wednesday, January 10th.
+Three research analysts have rated the stock with a hold rating and twelve have assigned a buy rating to the company.
+According to data from MarketBeat.com, the stock currently has a consensus rating of “Moderate Buy” and an average target price of $66.47.

 United Airlines Holdings, Inc, through its subsidiaries, provides air transportation services in North America, Asia, Europe, Africa, the Pacific, the Middle East, and Latin America.
 The company transports people and cargo through its mainline and regional fleets.
 It also offers catering, ground handling, training, and maintenance services for third parties.